LIYUESEN/druggpt/README.md

 </div>

 ## 💥 NEWS
+**2024/04/03** Version upgraded to druggpt_v1.1, enhancing stability and adding a webui.
+Future versions will feature atom number control in molecules.
+Stay tuned.
 **2024/03/31** After careful consideration, I plan to create new repositories named druggpt_toolbox and druggpt_train to store post-processing tool scripts and training scripts, respectively.
 This repository should focus primarily on the generation of drug candidate molecules.
 **2024/03/31** I've decided to create a branch named druggpt_v1.0 for the current version since it is a stable release.
 Subsequently, I will continue to update the code.
 **2024/01/18** This project is now under experimental evaluation to confirm its actual value in drug research.
 Please continue to follow us!